+Is coconut meat that has been finely shredded then dried.
 Shredded coconut is similar to desiccated coconut but has a coarser texture.

-Coconut cream is very similar to coconut milk but contains less water giving it a thicker, paste-like texture.
+Is very similar to coconut milk but contains less water giving it a thicker, paste-like texture.
 Use it much like you would coconut milk in all types of sweet and savoury dishes.

-Coconut nectar is much the same as coconut sugar but in a syrup form similar to agave or honey.
+Is much the same as coconut sugar but in a syrup form similar to agave or honey.
 As mentioned above, avoid this ingredient if you are quitting sugar.

 What is your favourite way to use coconut?